Last Updated: December 12th, 2018

 And, contrary to the trend at that time, Tampinco honed his talent in sculpting entirely in the Philippines.
 From 1872 to 1882, he studied at the Ateneo Municipal de Manila where he was in the same class as Jose Rizal before he left for Europe.

-While he remains to be celebrated as a National Artist, he has already received a number of awards and recognition for his works which includes the:
+While he remains to be celebrated as a one of the “masters”, he has already received a number of awards and recognition for his works including the:

 - Gold Medal, Exposicion Universal de Barcelona (1888)

 - Gold medal at the Philippine Regional Exposition in Manila (1895)

 - Gold medal at Saint Louis World’s Fair (1904)